Common Name: leatherleaf sedge

 Other: Winter Interest

-Leather leaf sedge is short-lived (2 to 3 years) making it less desirable for mass permanent plantings.
-Aphids and mealy bugs may be a problem in dense clumps, especially in hot climates.
-It may be slow to establish after transplanting.
+No serious insect or disease problems.
+Plants are sometimes short-lived (2-3 years).
+Aphids and mealy bugs may be problematic in dense clumps, especially in hot climates.
+May be slow to establish after transplanting.